neondatabase/neon/docs/rfcs/027-pageserver-migration.md

 some layer eviction.
 Having selected layers for eviction, the eviction task calls `Timeline::evict_layers`.

-If evict_layers is called while in AttachedStale state, and some of the to-be-evicted layers are not yet uploaded to S3, then the block on uploads will be lifted.
+**Safety**: If evict_layers is called while in AttachedStale state, and some of the to-be-evicted layers are not yet uploaded to S3, then the block on uploads will be lifted.
 This will result in leaking some objects once a migration is complete, but will enable the node to manage its disk space properly: if a node is left with some tenants